aeoncloud/100-Days-of-Code-in-Python/Day 1/README.md

 # DAY 1 - "Hello World" in Python using 'print' statement
 ## Concepts Practiced
 - Learned my first command, the 'print' statement & shared my first Python project with the world!
-- Learned how to use multiple 'print' statements
+- Learned how to use multiple 'print' statements.
-- Used _"""triple quotes"""_ to print big chunks of text with gaps and line breaks
+- Used _"""triple quotes"""_ to print big chunks of text with gaps and line breaks.
-- Debugged common coding errors such as NameError and SyntaxError
+- Debugged common coding errors such as NameError and SyntaxError.

 ## Learning Outcome
 Project 1: Print into the world!